VikkiCodesIn321/pythonnoobs/README.md

 # pythonnoobs
 This is some work I have been doing while learning python.

-The file is intended to query edgeOS devices.
+The file is intended to query UniFi Devices